doukremt/distance/README.md

 Usage
 -----

-Fist import the module:

-	>>> import distance

-All functions provided take two arguments, which are the objects to compare.
-Arguments provided to `hamming` and `levenshtein` can be unicode strings, byte strings, lists, or tuples. `jaccard` and `sorensen` use sets, so you can pass in any iterable, at the condition that it is hashable.

-Typical use case is to compare single words for similarity:
+A common use case for this module is to compare single words for similarity:

 	>>> distance.levenshtein("lenvestein", "levenshtein")
 	3
 	>>> distance.hamming("hamming", "hamning")
 	1

-If there is not a one-to-one mapping between sounds and glyphs in your language, or if you want to compare not glyphs, but syllables, you can pass in tuples of chars:
+If there is not a one-to-one mapping between sounds and glyphs in your language, or if you want to compare not glyphs, but syllables or phonems, you can pass in tuples of characters:

 	>>> t1 = ("de", "ci", "si", "ve")
 	>>> t2 = ("de", "ri", "si", "ve")